 - In Bowser's Kingdom episode 7, Hal and a Chomp Bro. fight in an event called "Shell Wrestling".
 Hal states that if he can beat a gorilla wearing a tie (Donkey Kong), then he can take down a German Turtle.
 The Chomp Bro. then reveals he's Austrian and punchs Hal off the stage.
 This example could be called Germaustria in this case.

 - One for the England vs. Wales aspect: The early-90s Hanna-Barbera cartoon Young Robin Hood featured an episode where Prince John had hatched yet another plan to steal the throne of England from his brother Richard.
 Said plot heavily involved the Duke of Wales.
-There has never been, in all of history, a Duke of Wales....because Wales is not and never has been a duchy.
-In fact, during the reign of Richard the Lionheart, Wales was still ruled by its own native princes; it wouldn't be properly absorbed into the English crown's holdings until the reign of Edward I.
+There has never been, in all of history, a Duke of Wales... because Wales is not and never has been a duchy. note

 - Star Wars: The Clone Wars presents us with the Lurmen, a race of ScotIrish sentient lemurs whose Actual Pacifist sentiments are rather a Shout-Out to the Irish peace process.